pradeepgithubit/Learning-Demo-3/README.md

 # Learning-Demo-3
-This is created for learning purpose
+This is created for learning purpose.
+Author-Pradeep Kumar